Apipie/apipie-rails/README.rst

 validate_presence
   Check the params presence against the documentation.

-processing_values
+process_params
-  Process and extract parameter defined from the params of the request to the values variable
+  Process and extract parameter defined from the params of the request to the api_params variable

 app_info
   Application long description.